"The ball is round, a game lasts ninety minutes, everything else is pure theory. Off we go!"

 - Play is continuous, only stopping when the ball goes out of play or an infraction is committed.
 Or the period of play ends, of course.

 - Continuous play is important, as teams have lost ground by celebrating a goal that wasn't awarded (England v.
 Germany, 2010).
-The Manchester United player Nani highlighted this in a game against Tottenham Hotspur, when he tackled the Spurs goalkeeper who had thought that a free kick for Nani's diving had been awarded.
+Portuguese Manchester United player Nani highlighted this in a game against Tottenham Hotspur, when he tackled the Spurs goalkeeper who had thought that a free kick for Nani's diving had been awarded.

 - A goal is scored when the ball goes into a goal, irrespective of who sends the ball there.
 Sending the ball into your own goal is called, appropriately, an "own goal," and is probably the greatest humiliation a player can suffer.
+In any case, the ball must cross the goal line completely for the goal to be counted (something which, most of the time, isn't too hard to tell since shots tend to hit the net that hangs from the goalposts).

-- There are exceptions from this rule: If a free kick (direct or indirect) is kicked directly into the team’s own goal, the opposing team gets a corner kick because an advantage (a free kick) should not turm into a disadvantage (a goal for the opposing team).
+- There are exceptions from this rule: If a free kick (direct or indirect) is kicked directly into the team’s own goal, the opposing team gets a corner kick because an advantage (a free kick) should not turn into a disadvantage (a goal for the opposing team).
 In case of an indirect free kick a goal only is scored when the ball touches another player before entering the goal.

 - There are three levels of infraction of the rules.